Skip to content

 (1) The auditor should obtain a certificate from some responsible officers of the business and then check the amount received from bad and doubtful debts.

-(2) The schedules of debtors should be compared with the balances of ledger account certain the possible amount of bad and doubtful debts.
+(2) The schedules of debtors should be compared with the balances of the ledger to account for the certain possible amount of bad and doubtful debts.

 (3) The adequacy of such a reserve has specially to be checked.
-He should examine the nature, the circumstances of a particular business and the necessary rules in practice in this connection.
+He should examine the nature, the circumstances of a particular business, and the necessary rules in practice in this connection.
+(BCom 3rd Year Verification of Liabilities Notes Study Material)

 Taxation Liability

 Taxation is an important liability these days and, hence, full provision should be made in the accounts in this regard.
-The auditor should see that the provision made therefor is sufficient to meet the estimated liability.
-Usually, auditors are required to advise on the adequacy of the liability and in such a case, they work as tax consultant.
+The auditor should see that the provision made therefore is sufficient to meet the estimated liability.
+Usually, auditors are required to advise on the adequacy of the liability, and in such a case, they work as a tax consultants.
 If this is the case, there is no difficulty in making the assessments.
-Loans and Advances

 The loans and advances may be for short and long periods.
 They may be of three types: